moore/blog/content/posts/post-labor.md

 ![Decoupling](/decoupeling.webp)

-I believe this decoupling is driven by a shift from automating maniacal processes to automating knowledge.
+I believe this decoupling is driven by a shift from automating mechanical processes to automating knowledge.

 # Knowledge Automation
 The history of knowledge is ruffly: oral traditions, written language, the printing press, bureaucracy, information technology (IT), and now AI.
 Each change led to new efficiencies which drove productivity, but a significant change happened with the introduction of information technology.